aaltosatellite/skylink/docs/json_interface.md

 ```

 Where:
-- `packet_type` is always `tm` to indicate that this is telemetry packet.
+- `packet_type` field is always `tm` to indicate that this is telemetry packet.
-- `timestamp` is ISO 8601 datetime string in UTC timezone.
+- `timestamp` field contains frame receiving time as ISO 8601 datetime string in UTC timezone.
-- The `data` field is a hexadecimal string of the bytes to transmitted.
+- `data` field contains the received packet as a hexadecimal string.
+   For example, `bytes.fromhex("abcd")` can be used to convert string hexedecimal strings to bytes-object in Python.
-- `vc` is the virtual channel number.
+- `vc` field contains the virtual channel number.
-- `metadata` is a dict to containing possible other metadata.
+- `metadata` field contains a dict of possible other metadata.

 ## ARQ connected/timeout messages